YuxinZhaozyx/PaperNotes/note/Learning Spatiotemporal Features with 3D Convolutional Networks/README.md

 ## Dataset

-**Dataset: **   Sports-1M
+**Dataset:**   Sports-1M

-+ 1.1 million sport videos
++ 1.1 million sport videos.
-+ each video belongs to one of 487 sports categories
++ each video belongs to one of 487 sports categories.